isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Environmental Science Club.md

 ### Introduction

-Our mission is to see every member becoming&nbsp;a self-directed learner, an&nbsp;active contributor, a concerned citizen and a confident person as she explores science and the environment around her and comes up with creative and innovative solutions to mitigate the environmental issues raised.
+Our mission is to see every member becoming a self-directed learner, an active contributor, a concerned citizen and a confident person as she explores science and the environment around her and comes up with creative and innovative solutions to mitigate the environmental issues raised.

-The club provides pupils with opportunities to learn and explore the environment through hands-on activities,&nbsp;research and investigation as well as collaboration with peers.
+The club provides pupils with opportunities to learn and explore the environment through hands-on activities, research and investigation as well as collaboration with peers.

 ### Objectives

-*   To encourage students to understand the importance of 3Rs – Reduce, Reuse, Recycle
+●	To encourage students to understand the importance of 3Rs – Reduce, Reuse, Recycle

-*   To provide opportunities for students to carry out research and exploration of the science in our environment
+●	To provide opportunities for students to carry out research and exploration of the science in our environment

-*   To nurture students to be girls of character anchored on the values of Lifelong Learning, Integrity, Graciousness, Humility, Tenacity (LIGHT) and the 21st CC skills.
+●	To nurture students to be girls of character anchored on the values of Lifelong Learning, Integrity, Graciousness, Humility, Tenacity (LIGHT) and the 21st CC skills.

 ## Activities Outline